Kad3n13/C458/README2.md

 | **3.
 Which statement about drug addiction is true?**                                                                                | - There is no medication to treat cocaine addiction ✅<br>- A warning sign is spending more time with friends<br>- Opioid addiction should start with behavioral therapy<br>- Detoxification is a treatment for recovery | **There is no medication to treat cocaine addiction** | For substances like cocaine or cannabis, behavioral therapies are used since no approved medications exist to treat these addictions.                  |

 <h1>MODULE15(pg)[86]</h1>

+> Identify factors associated with stress and the effect that stress has on the body.

+<h3>Positive Stress—Does it Exist?</h3>

+<p>Perhaps you always associate stress with something negative.
+But stress can also be positive and beneficial when you recognize the signs and circumstances.
+For example, when you face a dangerous situation, your pulse quickens, you breathe faster, your muscles tense, and your brain uses more oxygen and increases activity—all functions aimed at survival.
+This "fight or flight" stress response has served mankind well over thousands of years. </p>